 CLL1211 Intermediate Christian Theology

-This course covers the nature, tasks, and methods of doing theology and the major doctrinal areas: revelation, triune God, creation and providence, humanity and sin, Christ and salvation, the church and its mission, and end times.
+This course covers the nature, tasks, and methods of doing theology; the major doctrinal areas: revelation, triune God, creation and providence, humanity and sin, Christ and salvation, the church and its mission, and end times.

 Leadership Skills Formation

 An introduction to basic leadership principles and methods.
 Unique aspects of spiritual and leadership formation related to the church (including multi-cultural settings and global perspectives) and denomination will be explored.
 Current resources and techniques will be examined.

 The Leadership in Ministry Practicum course offers two consecutive semesters of experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection.
 Students design their own learning goals for the course through negotiating a covenant of learning with their field mentor and professor.
 The student serves a minimum of 8 hours per week for 30 consecutive weeks in an approved ministry setting (church, ministry, or agency), with an approved field mentor, spiritual formation mentor, and ministry reflection group.
 The class meets weekly as a peer reflection group.

 CLP2421 Planned Pulpit Leadership

 This course offers instruction in planning an annual preaching menu.
 Sermonic elements such as variety, continuity, and balance will be discussed.
 Advantages of series preaching, seasonal messages, and conservation of material (filing) will be considered.
 Special occasion messages for funerals, weddings, ordinances, and dedications will be prepared and presented.
 Exposure to experienced and effective pastors will be sought.